deepimagej/CI-deepimagej-bioimage-io/python_CI_scripts/Readme.md

 ## Running reproduce scripts
-Assumes model folders have been populated and their paths are written on `models_to_test.txt`.
+Assumes model folders have been populated and the models to test after download are written on `test_summaries/errors_info/download_keep-testing.yaml`.
 ````
-TODO
+python -u main.py reproduce
 ````